vichubenzene/Self_account_discord_bot/pokemon_readme.md

 hmmm... it took me a time to figure out this communication between user acc and bot acc.. it runs like as it was fixed with a 5 bucks sticky paste.. but it is effective it made my 3 accounts reach top table on the leaderboard of pokemon bot (ID:669228505128501258) with 1.5 million pokemons per account.. still grinding more till the slash commands gets into action.. i lost intrest in this feild now.. i stoped trying to make it for work for slash commands and buttons

+If you need more details and help join my <a href="https://discord.gg/jF879hKJ4y"> discord server</a>